wmbutler/signalk-influx-grafana-docker/README.md

 ```

 What is this doing?
 It
 s running a container called `wmbutler/signalk-influx-grafana-docker` The `-p` statements are opening ports for the programs to communicate on.
-Notice how they correspond to the ports mentioned at the top.
+Notice how they correspond to the ports mentioned in the introduction.

 # SignalK Server Config